gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Verify the version for defined toolchain (with binPath provided)
 - VisualCppToolChain should automatically switch between different executables for different target architectures.

-## Story: Build a native component for multiple platforms
+## Story: Build a native component for multiple architectures

 This story adds support for building a component for multiple architectures.
-Introduce the concept of a platform, which may have an associated architecture and operating system.
+Introduce the concept of a native platform, which may have an associated architecture and operating system.
 Each ToolChain can be asked if it can build for a particular platform.
 Each variant has a platform associated with it.